top of page

 Since then, many MFB related patents were issued, most of them were abandoned, terminated or expired after 20 years from their issue date and now can be used by the industry.

-Thermoguide use a mature MFB technology based on our custom designed acceleration sensor.
-The sensor monitors the woofer's Voice Coil dynamics and feeds back a signal to the amplifier's input thus rectifying the driver's non linearity and the sharp resonance created when using small sealed enclosure.
+By monitoring the woofer's Voice Coil dynamics and feeding back a signal to the amplifier's input, the driver's non linearity and the sharp resonance that are inherent when using small sealed box can be rectified .

 IMG_0391.jpg